leclavierfrancais/rpg-companion-sillytavern/README.md

 - Info Box prompt inspiration: MidnightSleeper
 - Stats Tracker concept: Community feedback
 - Special thanks to Quack for helping me with the CSS
-- Massive kudos to Paperboy for making the mobile version work
+- Massive kudos to Paperboy for making the mobile version work and for fixing bugs
+- Thanks to IDeathByte, for solving some CSS scaling issues

 ## 🚀 Planned Features